• Skip to primary navigation

 Jump to Recipe Print Recipe

-Pasta with fresh peas, or ‘pasta coi bisi’ in local dialect, is a traditional spring recipe here in the Northern Italian region of Veneto.
-This simple pasta dish is more than the sum of its parts, which are few!
+Pasta with fresh peas, or 'pasta coi bisi' in local dialect, is a traditional spring recipe here in the Northern Italian region of Veneto.
+This simple pasta with peas and pancetta is more than the sum of its parts, which are few!
 In fact, the first time I had this dish, I was really quite surprised how tasty it is.
 Of course, the secret ingredient is fresh peas!

 Peas have been cultivated and eaten in Italy since Roman times and before.
 Nowadays, this tasty and healthy spring legume is an important crop in Emilia-Romagna, Puglia, Sicily, Campania and Veneto.